Special Stay: Feelfree Nature Resort, Oetz

 Feelfree has a mixture of rooms, apartments, suites and chalets, all arranged around the garden, and with their own outdoor space.
 The overall aesthetic is typical Tyrolean with a red and white palette against natural pine.
 And it has a high-end, stylish finish.
 Some of the chalets can accommodate up to six people.

-We stayed in a Lifestyle Suite Deluxe, which is a large open-plan studio space with two double beds and a luxurious whirlpool bathtub.
+On our first visit, we stayed in a Lifestyle Suite Deluxe, which is a large open-plan studio space with two double beds and a luxurious whirlpool bathtub.
 For the four of us, it was perfect and we loved the cosy Alpine chalet feel.
-If you want more space/privacy, the chalets have multiple rooms.
-The Chalet Charme looks especially gorgeous.
+And on our second visit, we stayed in the Chalet Charme, a two-storey cottage with two bedrooms and a full kitchen, which gave us the luxury of more space, and still with that cosy Alpine feel.

 Facilities

 Like with Hotel Wagnerhof, the thing that first drew me to Feelfree Nature Resort was the gorgeous indoor-outdoor infinity pool.
-The view of the mountains from the pool is spectacular and I could have spent many a content hour just soaking it all in.
-This 26m pool (10m indoor and 16m outdoor) is heated to 32°C, so it can be used year-round.
+The view of the mountains from the pool is spectacular and I could have spent all day just soaking it all in.
+The 26m pool (10m indoor and 16m outdoor) is heated to 32°C, so it can be used year-round.
 Kids are welcome but must be accompanied by an adult.
 It’s a stylish space with floor-to-ceiling panoramic windows for enjoying the view.

 Downstairs in the bathhouse is the kids’ pool with a slide and water toys, and next door to that is a soft play area.
 The kids’ area is good in that it has big windows, so you don’t feel cut off from the nature you came to enjoy.